carloslab-ai/carloslab-ai.github.io/docs/UtilityIntelligence/utility-world.md

 A Utility World is a collection of Utility Entities. and the ID of each Utility Entity is only unique within its own world.

 To create a Utility World, right-click in the **Hierarchy Window**, then select **CarlosLab/Utility World Owner**.
-Alternatively, you can create it manually by creating a new Game Object and adding the `Utility World Owner` component to it:
+Alternatively, you can create it manually by creating a new Game Object and adding a **Utility World Owner** component to it:

 ![[../Attachments/UtilityIntelligence/Documenntation/UtilityWorld/utility-world.png|center|400]]

-The `Utility World Owner` will automatically create a Utility World when your game starts and manage it throughout its lifetime.
-And you can change `Make Decision Interval` inside a Utility World by adjusting it in the `Utility World Owner`'s Inspector, the default value for it is `0.1`.
+The Utility World Owner will automatically create a Utility World when your game starts and manage it throughout its lifetime.
+And you can change **Make Decision Interval** inside a Utility World by adjusting it in the Utility World Owner's Inspector, the default value for it is `0.1`.

 ## Utility Entity

 A Utility Entity represents an object inside a Utility World.
 And only Utility Entities can interact with each other within a Utility World.
 So you need to convert your Game Objects into Utility Entities to make them interactable by adding 2 components to it:
-1. `Utility Entity Facade`: It is used to interact with the Game Object.
+1. **Utility Entity Facade**: It is used to interact with the Game Object.
-2. `Utility Entity Owner`: It will automatically create a Utility Entity when the game starts to manage the Game Object within the Utility World.
+2. **Utility Entity Owner**: It will automatically create a Utility Entity when the game starts to manage the Game Object within the Utility World.
 ![[../Attachments/UtilityIntelligence/Documenntation/UtilityWorld/utility-entity.png|center|400]]

-To create your own `Utility Entity Facade`, you need to create a class inherited from `UtilityEntityFacade`.
+To create your own **Utility Entity Facade**, you need to create a class inherited from `UtilityEntityFacade`.
 For example:
 ```cs
 public class ChargeStation : UtilityEntityFacade
 {